fireandlion/onedayonebook/_books/the-most-beautiful-animal.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Most Beautiful Animal"
-description: ""
+description: "Zebra thinks she is the most beautiful of all the animals.
+But what will happen when Chameleon enters the Grand Animal Beauty Contest?"
 contributors:
-  writer: ""
+  writer: "Hulisani Olga Tshisevhe"
-  illustrator: ""
+  illustrator: "Imile Wepener"
-  designer: ""
+  designer: "Louisa Pieters"
-  editor: ""
+  editor: "Jocelyn Newmarch"
   publisher: ""
   other: ""
 original-language: ""